just-buildsystem/justbuild/doc/concepts/symlinks.md

 existing execution protocol already allows the handling of symbolic links via corresponding Protobuf messages, therefore no extensions are needed.

+Additionally, the built-in rules are extended with a `"symlink"` target, allowing the generation of a symlink with given non-upwards target path.

 ### Import resolved `git`-trees

 Finally, to be as flexible as possible in handling external repositories with